athinakantis/illusia_ry/frontend/Translations.md

 ## How to Use

 - After pulling the latest code, run `npm run i18n:all` to update both English and Finnish catalogs.
 - To update only the Finnish catalog, run `npm run translate:fi`.
-This step requires Google Cloud credentials and may incur API charges; please ask the project owner for access and cost approval.
+This step requires Google Cloud credentials and may incur API charges; please ask the Jonathan for access and cost approval.
 - Review the generated JSON files in `public/locales/{en,fi}/translations.json`.
 - Commit any meaningful new translation entries.